Fire at metal recycling facility leaves smoke over Oakland's Jack London Square

 OAKLAND, Calif.
-(KGO) -- A 1-alarm fire at a metal recycling facility in Oakland has left thick black smoke near Jack London Square and I-880.
+(KGO) -- A 1-alarm fire at a metal recycling facility in Oakland left thick black smoke in the air near Jack London Square and I-880 on Wednesday evening.

 Residents in the area of 3rd and Chestnut streets should close their windows, fire officials advised.